Convergence Analysis of Noisy Distributed Gradient Descent for Non-convex Optimization -- Saddle Point Escape: Main Results

 \section{Main Results}

 The two main theorems of the paper are presented in this section.
-Proofs are provided for these via two additional main lemmas, which are proved in Section \ref{sec: Proofs}.
+Proofs are provided for these via two additional main lemmas.
 Theorem \ref{the: Approximate second order} concerns the iterates of \eqref{eq: NDGD} and the probability of reaching a neighborhood of a consensual second-order stationary point under correspondingly parametrized step size, noise variance, and consensus error.
 In Theorem \ref{the: Second order guarantee}, probabilistic convergence guarantees are provided for sufficiently small fixed step-size and noise variance, under the additional local regularity hypothesis formulated in Assumption~\ref{ass: Local convexity}.
+The complete proof is provided in \cite[Section~IV-B]{qin2025convergence}.

-We begin with Lemma \ref{lem: Consensus error}, which provides a probabilistic bound on the consensus error.
-The complete proof is provided in Section \ref{sec: Proof of Lemma Consensus error}.
+The parametrized step-size and noise variance are selected offline using global problem and network information and are not computed by individual agents during runtime.
+The online implementation itself remains distributed and requires only local communication between neighboring agents.

 \begin{lemma} Let Assumptions \ref{ass: Lipschitz}, \ref{ass: Bounded gradient disagreement}, \ref{ass: Network}, \ref{ass: Mixing matrix} and \ref{ass: Random perturbation} hold.
 For any $k > 0$, there exists $\rho_{1} \ge 1$ such that for $\rho \ge \rho_{1}$, with step-size